A kárvédelmi szerződés feltételei

 - losses or damages for Covered Property, which arise out of any one booking of a Covered Accommodation by a Guest, in excess of the Limit.

-- in the case of Fine Arts, losses or damages if the Fine Arts cannot be replaced with other of like kind and quality and any loss or damage from any repairing, restoration or retouching process.
+- in the case of Fine Arts and Valuables, losses or damages if the Fine Arts and Valuables cannot be replaced with other of like kind and quality and any loss or damage from any repairing, restoration or retouching process.

 - any losses, damages, cost or expense of whatsoever nature, directly or indirectly, caused by, relating to or resulting from any of the following: